ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## create_if_not_exists

-Enable IF NOT EXISTS for CREATE statements by default.
-If either this setting or IF NOT EXISTS is specified, then no Exception will be thrown when trying to create a new table.
+Enable `IF NOT EXISTS` for `CREATE` statement by default.
+If either this setting or `IF NOT EXISTS` is specified and a table with the provided name already exists, no exception will be thrown.

 Default value: `false`.